w-frank/garden-website/content/help-for-hedgehogs.md

 ## 7. Check before strimming or mowing

-Strimming and mowing are one of the most common injuries to hedghogs.
+Strimming and mowing are the most common injuries to hedghogs.
 Before strimming or mowing check long grass for hedgehogs.
 If you find any move them to a safe spot well out of harms way.

 ## 8. Provide food and water